alncat/opusDSD/README.md

 ## 80S ribosome <a name="80s"></a>
 The weight file can be downloaded from https://www.icloud.com/iclouddrive/0fab8AGmWkNjCsxVpasi-XsGg#weights.
-The other pkls for running [cryoViz](https://www.github.com/alncat/cryoViz) are deposited at https://drive.google.com/drive/folders/1D0kIP3kDhlhRx12jVUsZUObfHxsUn6NX?usp=share_link.
+The other pkls for visualzing are deposited at https://drive.google.com/drive/folders/1D0kIP3kDhlhRx12jVUsZUObfHxsUn6NX?usp=share_link.
-These files are from the epoch 16 and trained with output volume of size 192. ```z.16.pkl``` stores the latent encodings for all particles. ```ribo_pose_euler.pkl``` is the pose parameter file. cryoViz will read configurations from ```config.pkl```.
+These files are from the epoch 16 and trained with output volume of size 192. ```z.16.pkl``` stores the latent encodings for all particles. ```ribo_pose_euler.pkl``` is the pose parameter file.
+Our program will read configurations from ```config.pkl```.
 Put them in the same folder, you can then follow the [analyze result](#analysis) section to visualize the latent space.

 An exmaple UMAP of latent space for 80S ribosome: